 - Support for families with additional needs and disabilities, including short breaks for children and a forum so parents can share information and advice

-- SSAFA’s Adoption service helps military families who would like to adopt but face the challenge of relocating regularly, and places 20 children every year.
+- SSAFA’s Adoption service helps military families who would like to adopt but face the challenge of relocating regularly.
+We place 20 children every year

 Our accomodation meets the different needs of the serving and veterans communities:

-- Norton Homes providing free accommodation for the families of service men and women receiving long term medical treatment
+- Norton Homes provides free accommodation for the families of service men and women receiving long-term medical treatment

-- Short-term accommodation at our Stepping Stone homes, free of charge, for women and children experiencing relationship breakdown
+- Short-term accommodation at our Stepping Stone homes is free of charge for women and children experiencing relationship breakdown

-Through our charitable services, health & social care contracts and specialist services, we helped and supported over 67,000 people worldwide in 2016.
+Through our charitable services, health and social care contracts and specialist services, we helped and supported over 67,000 people worldwide in 2016.